Wood: Production

 Global production of roundwood rose from 3.5 billion m³ in 2000 to 4 billion m³ in 2021.
 In 2021, wood fuel was the main product with a 49 percent share of the total (2 billion m³), followed by coniferous industrial roundwood with 30 percent (1.2 billion m³) and non-coniferous industrial roundwood with 21 percent (0.9 billion m³).
 Asia and the Americas are the two main producing regions, accounting for 29 and 28 percent of the total roundwood production, respectively; Africa and Europe have similar shares of 20–21 percent, while Oceania produces the remaining 2 percent.

 Fuel

 Wood has a long history of being used as fuel, which continues to this day, mostly in rural areas of the world.
 Hardwood is preferred over softwood because it creates less smoke and burns longer.
 Adding a woodstove or fireplace to a home is often felt to add ambiance and warmth.
+Many lower- and middle-income countries rely on wood for energy purposes (especially cooking).